Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Starting a sole proprietorship in South Dakota has its perks:

-• Ease of setup: The process is straightforward as there’s no formal registration or business formation documents required.
+• Ease of setup: The process is straightforward as no formal registration or business formation documents are required.

-• Lowest startup costs: With no formation documents to file or fees to pay (unless a DBA is needed), launching a sole proprietorship is very affordable, making it popular for first-time founders.
+• Lowest startup costs: Launching a sole proprietorship is very affordable, with no formation documents to file or fees to pay (unless a DBA is needed), making it popular for first-time founders.

 • Tax simplicity: Your business profits are taxed only once, directly to you, avoiding complex corporate tax structures.